ellysh/video-game-bots/ClickerBots/output-device-capture.md

 ![GDI Scheme](gdi-scheme2.png)

 Core concept of the GDI library is a Device Context (DC).
-The DC is an abstraction that allows developers to operate with the graphical objects in a one universal way for all supported output devices.
+DC is an abstraction that allows developers to operate with the graphical objects in a one universal way for all supported output devices.
 Examples of the devices are display, printer, plotter and etc. All operations with the DC are performed into a memory before sending a result to the output device.

 You can see two DC of two application windows in the scheme.
 Also this is a DC of the entire screen that represents overall Windows desktop.
 The screen DC is obtained by composing a content of all other DCs.
 These DCs are provided by all visible windows and desktop elements.